OCA/stock-logistics-warehouse/stock_valuation_account_manual_adjustment/README.rst

 Usage
 =====

-* Go to the list of products or product variants.
-You can see in the tree view the inventory value and the accounting value.
+* Go to 'Warehouse / Inventory Control / Real Time Inventory Valuation'

+* Filter on 'Valuation Discrepancy != 0.0' using the advanced filter.

-* Selects the products that you wish to reconcile and press 'More / Adjust Stock Valuation Account Discrepancies'.
+* Select the products that you wish to reconcile and press 'More / Adjust Stock Valuation Account Discrepancies'.

 Known issues / Roadmap
 ======================